-The College of Arts and Sciences plans to operate at the highest possible standard in the discharging of its duties.
+The College of Arts and Sciences operates at the highest possible standard in the discharging of its duties.
 It will provide leadership in the pursuit of academic excellence and the achievement of the overall Abu Dhabi University goals.
 This will contribute positively to the community and create an environment conducive to academic research at the college.